semiprime/pygenda/docs/known_issues.md

 * There's no portrait mode.
 This would be particularly useful on "transformer" phones like the Astro Slide.

-* If a single instance of Pygenda opens one iCal file twice (e.g. once for events, once for todos) there is potential for data loss when saving.
+* If two instances of Pygenda open one iCal file, there is potential for data loss when saving.
+(There is some protection (UID) against one instance of Pygenda opening the same file twice, but this can be circumvented.)
-  (This can also happen if different programs open the same iCal file.)
   Not sure about the best way to handle this situation.
 Might be solved if Pygenda can detect changes in the file and re-read it.